shkatara/traefik-split-applications/README.md

 | Ansible  | 2.9 |

 Important Decision Regarding Disabling Firewalld:

-I understand disabling firewalld is not the right approach, but it is a pre-requisites for Calico so that firewalld does not interfere with rules added by Calico.
+<br>I understand disabling firewalld is not the right approach, but it is a pre-requisites for Calico so that firewalld does not interfere with rules added by Calico.
 If a host firewall is needed, Calico can be used for the same.
 It can be configured by Calico HostEndpoint and GlobalNetworkPolicy.

 Installing the stack: